-Oil and natural gas revenue of \$2,000 (2020: \$3,000) consists of the sale of natural gas from the Hackett Interest in Alberta, Canada.
-The Company has not yet realised significant revenue from its planned operations elsewhere.
+Oil and natural gas revenue of \$2,000 for the year to 31 December 2021 (2020: \$5,000) consists of the sale of natural gas and royalties from the Hackett Interest in Alberta, Canada.
+The Group has not yet realised significant revenue from its planned operations elsewhere.